Flint Institute of Arts Permanent Art Collection

 The university’s enduring philosophy is that pieces in the collection appear throughout the campus – in signature buildings, libraries, the medical complex, meeting rooms, the President’s office and residence, and on the university’s malls and lawns.
 Intergrated into public spaces, the collection embraces and enhances the everyday lives of people on campus and in the surrounding communities.

-“Gray Series No. 16” entered the art collection of the University of Michigan-Dearborn in 2019.
+“Fervent Weather Approaching” entered the art collection of the University of Michigan-Dearborn in 2022 and “Gray Series No. 16” entered the university art collection in 2019.

 The university owns more than 3000 works of artwork, many of which were donated by Alfred Berkowitz and Bill and Electra Stamelos, close friends of UM-Dearborn and curator emeritus Joseph Marks.
 The many prized watercolor, acrylic and oil paintings by late artists and former art professor Electra Stamelos are a collection highlight.
 Generous glass donations from William and Nancy Culp and Richard and Louise Abrahams have been notable recent additions.